Need Help? Give us a call.

 With Dash employees cards, you can set different limits or even suspend a card should you need to.
 Dash also provides the option to automatically approve employee requests, as long as each request is within the limit you set.
 Dash will provide a record of the request and your team can make the necessary purchases more efficiently.
 You can also freeze and suspend a card remotely if you need to.
 This is especially great if you work with contractors or gig workers, and you’re not entirely sure how long they’ll be with you, or you don’t have a solid relationship with them yet.

 There are limits to how much you can load onto this prepaid business debit card, though.
 You can only have a maximum of $100,000 in your account within one calendar month, and a maximum of $10,000 when transferring from the company vault to an employee card.
 Dash also forbids using their accounts for payroll expenses.

-You can’t use this prepaid business debit card at the ATM.
+You can’t use this corporate prepaid card at the ATM.
 Really, Dash aims to function as a business credit card.
 However, if you prefer to use a Dash prepaid business debit card like a business bank debit card, you’ll need to set a PIN number in the mobile app beforehand.